gear-foundation/gear-wiki/docs/developing-contracts/distributed_transactions.md

 **Commit phase**

 - `Swap contract`:
-If token contracts confirmed their readiness to execute the transaction, the swap contract sends them a message to commit the state.
+If token contracts have confirmed their readiness to execute the transaction, the swap contract sends them a message to commit the state.
 Otherwise, the swap contract tells them to abort the transaction.
 - `Token contract`:
 Token contracts finally change their state and send replies to the swap contract;
 - `Swap contracts: